cgcardona/cgcardona.github.com/_posts/2013-07-02-from-vim-to-emacs.md

 So I was just never willing to really spend more than a brief time with emacs before I just fell back on vim because of the performace hit I was taking from trying to switch.

 However this last weekend I was reading about one of my favorite hacker heroes--the legendary [jwz](http://www.jwz.org/).
 Specifically I was reading about how before he was at [Netscape](http://en.wikipedia.org/wiki/Netscape) and [Mozilla](http://en.wikipedia.org/wiki/Mozilla) he was a [LISP](http://goo.gl/c0R5a) programmer at Lucid.

-And while he was there he was the lead developer on XEmacs which was a kick ass Emcas client for unix at the time.
+While he was there he was the lead developer on [XEmacs](http://en.wikipedia.org/wiki/XEmacs) which was a kick ass Emcas client for unix at the time.
 In fact it was so kick ass that it was at the center of [The Great Emacs Schism](http://www.jwz.org/doc/lemacs.html).

 After reading all about it I decided that I just had to give `emacs` another try.
 I mean, what did I have to lose?
-The very least I could always come crawling back to trusty old `vim` with no questions asked.
+At the very least I could always come crawling back to trusty old `vim` with no questions asked.
 But in a best case scenario I could see myself finally taking the time to find the macros needed to tame some of the keyboard nastiness and then I would finally begin to have emacs in my toolset.

 However one single event happened which made me decisively choose to use emacs as my primary text editor going forward.
 And that was when I realised that emacs is really just a thin wrapper around a LISP runtime.
 In fact the User's `~/.emacs` file is written in LISP as is all the other configuration and extension.